+Tattoos must be covered.
+Artificial nails are unacceptable.
+Natural nails at a length no longer than 1⁄4 inch are acceptable.
+Any false eyelashes worn maintain a natural appearance.
 No piercing with jewelry is acceptable, other than a single ear piercing in each ear.
 No tongue rings, naval rings, nose rings or eyebrow rings are acceptable.
 Earrings must not be large, dangling, or loop.
-Students are expected to wear a watch with a second hand and have their own stethoscope during all clinical and simulation learning experiences.
+Students are expected to wear a watch with a second hand and have their own stethoscope, penlight, and pen during all clinical and simulation learning experiences.